We see our school as a diverse community where:

 - It is creative, multi-cultural, community-based, and centered on experiential learning through thematic curricula.

 GreenMount students develop tools and strategies that enable them to succeed just about anywhere.

 Starting from a firm foundation in language arts, math, and science, our students are challenged to apply their skills within multidisciplinary, real-world activities.
 They learn how to draw on what they already know, plan ahead for complex projects, conduct research, sort out differing viewpoints, and work responsibly within a team.
 Best of all, perhaps, they learn to trust in their own abilities and resourcefulness.

-We believe in small classes.
+We are a small school.
 Teachers get a chance to really know the students, and the students get to know and learn from each other.
 Students frequently work in mixed-age and mixed-ability groups.
-On Fridays, all the students get together to work on a theme-related project with their "buddies."
+On Fridays, all the students get together to work on a project with their "buddies" that is often theme-related.
 Kindergarteners are paired with eighth graders, first graders are paired with seventh graders, and so on.
-At GMS, we see every day as an opportunity to learn about patience, compromise, respect, and mutual understanding.
+At GreenMount, we see every day as an opportunity to learn about patience, compromise, respect, and mutual understanding.

 We recognize that each child learns differently.

-At GMS, teachers adapt their instructional methods to the varying aptitudes, developmental stages, and learning styles of the children in their classroom.
+At The GreenMount School, teachers adapt their instructional methods to the varying aptitudes, developmental stages, and learning styles of the children in their classroom.

-Making good choices and accepting personal responsibility are interwoven into the GMS curriculum.
-Students are challenged to reflect on their own behavior, acknowledge their own strengths and weaknesses, and recognize the power of their words and actions.
+Making good choices and accepting personal responsibility are interwoven into the GreenMount curriculum.
+Students are challenged to reflect on their own behavior, acknowledge their own strengths and opportunities for growth, and recognize the power of their words and actions.
 We also encourage students to share with each other how they are learning and the strategies that they have found to be successful.

 Parent involvement underpins every child's success in the classroom.